 Financial Abuse

-This lesser discussed type of abuse occurs when a caretaker coerces or threatens an elder to alter his or her finances for the caregiver’s benefit.
-This form of abuse can manifest as a nursing home employee convincing an elder to add her as a beneficiary in their will, using an elder to co-sign on financial documents without his or her knowledge, or borrowing large sums of money without his or her consent.
+This lesser discussed type of abuse is becoming increasingly common as financial scams become more sophisticated.
+Financial abuse occurs when a caretaker coerces or threatens an elder to alter his or her finances for the caregiver’s benefit.
+This form of abuse can manifest as a nursing home employee convincing an elder to add her as a beneficiary in their will, using an elder to co-sign on financial documents without his or her knowledge, borrowing large sums of money without his or her consent, or outright elder fraud like romance, lottery, sweepstakes, or investment scams.

 The signs of elder abuse are not always obvious.
 Devious caretakers may explain bruises and cuts as results of natural accidents like falls.
 Elders with cognitive complications may be unable or unwilling to speak about the abuse.